azizkayumov/Sockets-programming-in-C/README.md

 # How to use?
   1) Compile server.c (in my case, I use gcc compiler, however you might use any C compiler)
-  2) Execute the compiled server from terminal ./server
+  2) Execute the compiled server from terminal:   ./server
   3) Compile client.c
   4) Execute the compiled client from terminal